Episode 7: From Russia With Love

 So

-the death rate of investigators
+the death rate of investigative journalists is

 still much lower than in a Ukrainian army.
+So we shouldn't

+be too depressed about the situation.
 That's a very noble thing of you to say, given that your life must have changed completely.

-I mean, mean, not only have you left your homeland, the country you were born in, but also now, as you've just said,
+I mean, not only have you left your homeland, the country you were born in, but also now, as you've just said,

-you're having to move around,
+you're having to move around.

-you can't talk about where you are, your life is very disrupted.
+You can't talk about where you are.
+Your life is very disrupted.

-What can you tell us about the ongoing threat to you?
+what can you tell us about the ongoing threat to you yeah so I know that

 Russian intelligence